Đông Du

 Đông Du (/vi/, /vi/, journey to the east; 東遊) was a Vietnamese political movement founded by Phan Bội Châu at the start of the 20th century that encouraged young Vietnamese to go east to Japan to study, in the hope of training a new era of revolutionary independent activists to rise against French colonial rule.
 Other notable proponents of Dong Du include Phan Châu Trinh and Prince Cường Để of Nguyễn house.
 In 1906 there were only 20 students in Japan, but October 1907, there were over 100 students in Japan, more than half from the South.

 History

 At the beginning of the 20th century, France had suppressed almost all revolutionary movements.
-Yên Thế Insurrection lead by Hoàng Hoa Thám, at the time, had narrowed the scope of operations and fully suppressed in 1913.
+Yên Thế Insurrection led by Hoàng Hoa Thám, at the time, had narrowed the scope of operations and fully suppressed in 1913.

 In 1903, Phan Bội Châu, a patriotic scholar from Nghệ An traveled through the whole country to contact other scholars to establish a revolutionary party, which later be Duy Tân Hội.